AviatrixSystems/Docs/HowTos/encrypt_ebs_volume.rst

 |

-**Step5: Check the Encrypted result.
-You can refresh the contoller page then check the status of Gateway EBS volume.**
+**Step5: Check the encrypted volume.
+You may need to refresh the controller "Gateway" page to check the status of Gateway’s EBS volume.**

 |image_14_checkEncryptResult|